Hello and welcome to the podcast of the Lotus Eaters, episode 1248 for September 9th, 2025.

 Who will?

-Is this because of the agreement on the left and right about this?
+Is this because I understand the agreement on the left and right about this?

-I was gonna say what my my th not great understanding, but my shallow understanding is that even the centre left, uh, and even some of the far left uh feel are saying that they're done with Macron.
+I was going to say, my not great understanding, my shallow understanding is that even the center left and even some of the far left are saying that they're done with Macron.

-Under Melanchol, and um they want more communism, and the Prime Minister is saying don't become like Britain because the Brits tried raising taxes on the rich, and all that did was raise property prices in Milan.
+And the prime minister is saying don't become like Britain because the Brits tried raising taxes on the rich and all that did was raise property prices in Milan.

-And if you looked at it, apparently property prices in Milan have gone up by 49% since 2017, as more and more rich people have moved there because Meloni decided that she is going to uh tax foreign income at a flat rate of under 200k.
+And if you looked at it, apparently property prices in Milan have gone up by 49% since 2017 as more and more rich people have moved there because Meloney decided that she is going to tax foreign income at a flat rate of under 200K.

 If you were to wanted to be treated like a non-dom, you'd have to pay 200,000 pounds, which is peanuts.